rslassman/Interactive-Lab-Hub/Lab 1/README.md

 This challenge of checking your phone while charging and thinking about ways that lighting could help in this situation was originally identified by Marvin Edmond during our in class group breakout room.
 As a group we then brainstormed the type of light notifications that could be incorporated.

+\*\***Reflections on the Process**\*\*

+This was a fun process.
+The biggest takeaway was that it is most helpful to spend time updating the storyboard of time particularly in creating and updating the storyboard.

 # Staging Interaction, Part 2